brospars/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 +++

-Instead of using the default parameters for the decision tree regressor, we will optimize the `max_depth` of the tree.
+Instead of using the default parameters for the decision tree regressor, we can optimize the `max_depth` of the tree.
 Vary the `max_depth` from 1 level up to 15 levels.
 Use nested cross-validation to evaluate a grid-search (`sklearn.model_selection.GridSearchCV`).
 Set `cv=10` for both the inner and